The Real Root of Anxiety—and Why Connection Is the Cure

 NOTHING can separate you from God’s love.

-And He is faithful to surround you with people who will help rebuild safe belonging.
+And He is faithful to surround you with people who help restore safe belonging.

-Revival Life exists to help women heal, hear God’s voice clearly, and step into the purpose He designed them for.
-You don’t have to walk alone.
-Not ever.
+Revival Life exists to help women heal, hear God’s voice clearly, and walk in God-given purpose together.

 👉🏼 And if you need a reminder, listen to Not Going Anywhere